 Self-service options

-A help desk ticketing system should offer software for customer self-service options, such as knowledge base software, FAQ sections, community forums, or a customer self-service portal.
+The best help desk & ticketing system should offer customer self-service options, such as knowledge base software, FAQ sections, community forums, or a customer self-service portal.

 Mobile accessibility